 If you would like to pursue this option, please contact HPS Honours Coordinator.

-To obtain an honours degree in physics it is necessary to complete a fourth undergraduate year which is devoted to the study of physics.
+To obtain an honours degree in physics it is necessary to complete a fourth undergraduate year which is devoted to the study of physics: 50% on coursework, and 50% on a research project.
+Projects are available in a very wide range of research areas.

 Upon completion, a student is eligible for the award of First Class Honours, Second Class Honours (Division 1 or 2) or Third Class Honours.
 University Medals in Physics are awarded to the top students if the standard achieved is sufficiently high.